DNA-Evolutions/Angular-Demo-Application-Source/README.md

 **Update June 2021:**

-From now on, we use a new <a href="https://swagger.dna-evolutions.com/v3/api-docs/OptimizeConfig" target="_blank">swagger definition</a>.
-This swagger definition has the advantage that it enables almost all features of JOpt at the REST-endpoint.
-The models are more complex than before, and OpenApiGenerator seems to have an issue with one of our variable definitions (we already created an issue for that).
+From now on, we use a new <a href="https://swagger.dna-evolutions.com/v3/api-docs/Optimize" target="_blank">swagger definition</a>.
+This swagger definition has the advantage that it enables almost all features of JOpt at the REST-endpoint.<strike> The models are more complex than before, and OpenApiGenerator seems to have an issue with one of our variable definitions (we already created an issue for that).
 However, we can easily fix it.

 You need to do the following two replacement commands by using a *"replace All"* feature of your IDE:

 1. Search: ``_u:``  replace all with ``_?:``
 2. Search: ``_u?:``  replace all with ``_?:``

-(Make sure the replacement only takes place in the folder ``build\openapi\model``)
+(Make sure the replacement only takes place in the folder ``build\openapi\model``)</strike>

+**Update September 2021:**
+The replacement described in *Update June 2021* is no longer necessary.
+However, models already created need to be recreated.
+Further, the legacy endpoint is dropped, and the main-endpoint changed to <a href="https://swagger.dna-evolutions.com/v3/api-docs/Optimize" target="_blank">.

 ---